aspose-words/Aspose.Words-Documentation/net/getting-started/installation/_index.md

 title: Installation – Aspose.Words for .NET
 articleTitle: Installation
 linktitle: Installation
 description: "Install Aspose.Words for .NET using Visual Studio tools such as Manage NuGet Packages or Package Manager Console and the MSI installer.
-Use the Full Trust permission set."
+Use the Full Trust permission set using C#."
 type: docs
 weight: 10
 url: /net/installation/